110393 Rammstein: Rotation period

 As of 2018, no rotational lightcurve of Rammstein has been obtained from photometric observations.
 The body's rotation period, shape and poles remain unknown.

 Naming

-This minor planet was named after the German NDH-Metal band Rammstein, which in turn took its name from the city of Ramstein after the tragic 1988 air show disaster at Ramstein Air Base (also see Ramstein air show disaster).
+This minor planet was named after the German NDH-Metal band Rammstein, which in turn took its name from the city of Ramstein after the tragic 1988 air show disaster at Ramstein Air Base.
 The official naming citation was published by the MPC on 19 February 2006 (M.P.C.
 55989).